hadv/yitam/docs/mcp-server-http-sse.md

 ### Client Transport

-The client has been updated to use the `SSEClientTransport` from the MCP SDK:
+The client uses the `SSEClientTransport` from the MCP SDK:

 ```typescript
 import { SSEClientTransport } from "@modelcontextprotocol/sdk/client/sse.js";